pvlasov/cv/docs/cover-letter.md

 ## Solution Instantiation

-Solution instantiation is a form of transformation of one or models into a "solution", e.g. a cloud application or a documentation site.
+Solution instantiation is a form of transformation of one or more models into a "solution", e.g. a cloud application or a documentation site.
 Code generation is another example of solution instantiation.

 This section explains an approach which allows parallel evolution of the source models and the generated/instantiated solution with ability to re-instantiate a solution from the model preserving